 Succulents store water in their tissue.
 That, by definition, is what makes them succulent plants.
 They use the water they store to help them survive long, dry periods.
 Since succulents, as a general rule, grow in dry places, they take up water through their roots very quickly and efficiently.
-On the other hand, they cannot quickly get rid of excess water.
+On the other hand, they cannot quickly remove excess water.
 While this all works fine in the wild, people can supply more water than the succulents need when cultivated.
 This is a typical situation, and the plants in cultivation look plump and happy compared to their habitat counterparts.

 Treatment